Pink grapefruit drizzle cake – a light and fluffy cake with a zesty pink grapefruit drizzle! If you’re a fan of citrus cakes you will love it!

 Pink Grapefruit drizzle cake

-Zesty pink grapefruit replaces lemons in a variation of the classic drizzle cake.Ā The perfect balance ofĀ sweet and sharp.
+Zesty pink grapefruit replaces lemons in this super moist pink grapefruit drizzle cake.
+The perfect balance of sweet and sharp.

 Ingredients